 Domestic violence convictions can lead a green card or visa holder to being removed from the U.S.

-Noncitizens Convicted of Aggravated Felony: Defenses to Deportation
+Immigrant Convicted of an Aggravated Felony?
+How to Defend Against Deportation

 Aggravated felony convictions bar foreign nationals from most, but not all forms of immigration relief.